W03 Learning Activities: CSS Variables

-CSS Variables are a powerful tool for managing the design of a website.
-They allow for the creation of reusable values that can be used throughout a stylesheet thus maintaining the design congruency.
+CSS variables are a powerful tool for managing a website's design.
+They allow you to create reusable values that can be used throughout a stylesheet, helping to maintain design congruency.
 This activity will introduce you to CSS variables and how to use them in your projects.

 Prepare